 This is a picture of the inside of a cello where a "snake" type humidifier was used, showing discoloration from dripping water.
 This is not uncommon.

-Humidifiers that humidify the inside of the case?
+Products that humidify or dehumidify the inside of the case?

-As I stated in my last article, many of these don't release enough moisture to make a significant difference.
-There may be some newer systems on the market that are more effective, but don't rely on a case humidifier until you actually test it to make sure it does the job.
-None, to my knowledge, will automatically regulate the amount of moisture they put into the air.
-By the way, a case humidifier won't do you any good when the humidity is too high.
+As I stated in my last article, many of these don't release or absorb enough moisture to make a significant difference, so don't rely on one until you actually test it to make sure it does the job.

 What about when you take your instrument out of your controlled environment?
 Different instruments from different makers vary, but generally speaking, the wood in an instrument will take two or three days to gain or lose a really large amount of moisture.
 If you go to a rehearsal or performance, just try to get the instrument back in your controlled environment as soon as you can.
 If you travel, you could conceivably take your room humidifier with you, or you might need to use an in-the-case humidifier as a backup.
-Try to stay someplace with air conditioning if you go to a really humid climate.
+What I recently discovered though is that many hotels have portable room humidifiers available upon request.
+If you go to a really humid climate, try to stay someplace with air conditioning.

-For the greatest accuracy, the controller should be located at least several feet from the vaporizer or dehumidifier, and should not be mounted on a cold outside wall, near a heat register, or where it is in direct sunlight.
-The vaporizer should be placed on a waterproof pan or mat, and located so that it discharges into an unobstructed area, well away from your instrument.
+For the greatest accuracy, the controller should be located at least several feet from the vaporizer or dehumidifier, away from the air discharge, and should not be mounted on a cold outside wall, near a heat register, or where it is in direct sunlight.
+Both vaporizers and dehumidifiers are best placed on a waterproof pan or mat, and located so that they discharge into an unobstructed area, well away from your instrument.
 Limit the exchange of air between your controlled room and the rest of the building by closing air registers as far as possible without sacrificing a comfortable temperature, and keep the door to the room closed.

 Product Picures, Prices and Sources (http://www.burgessviolins.com/products.html)